What happens at a PTS Rail Medical?

-So, what do candidates need to bring with them?
+What do candidates need to bring with them for the PTS Medical?
 For all appointments, the following must be brought along:

 - Photo Identification, e.g. Drivers Licence, Passport, PTS/Sentinel Card.
 (Copies will not be accepted.
 If satisfactory photographic identification is not shown the appointment cannot go ahead).